Cluttr-eng/fuse-ruby/docs/FuseApi.md

 Use this endpoint to generate an Asset Report for a user.
+For Plaid, you will need to have the assets product enabled on your plaid account.

 ### Examples